nace-plesko/Week7/README.md

 Time spent: **15** hours spent in total

-> Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress
+> Objective: Find, analyze, recreate, and document ** up to five vulnerabilities** affecting an old version of WordPress

 ## Pentesting Report